sahej009/Ai-Researcher/README.md

 The backend will now be running on http://127.0.0.1:8000

 4. Frontend Setup (React)
-Open a second terminal window in the project root:
+Open a second terminal window.
+If your React code is inside a frontend folder, navigate there first:

 Bash
+cd frontend

 # Install Node dependencies
 npm install